-- Type of transport service requested (open or enclosed carrier)
+- Type of transport service requested (open carrier or enclosed carrier)

 - Vehicle operability status (driveable or not driveable)

-Your car shipping quotes are likely to be an estimate — they’re the broker’s best guess of what your final cost will be.
+Your car shipping quote is likely to be an estimate – it's the broker’s best guess of what your final cost will be.
 However, your final rate will not be locked until you are matched with a carrier or, in some cases, until your vehicle is delivered.

 2. Compare your quotes and decide on a company

-Once you have multiple quotes, compare them side by side and select the transport company you trust most with your shipment.
+Once you have multiple quotes, compare them and select the transport company you trust most with your shipment.
 You’ll then verify the cost and pickup and drop-off times with your carrier.
-At this point, you may be required to make a partial payment that will be kept as a deposit.
+At this point, you may be required to make a partial payment as a deposit.